Research Experiences for Undergraduates (REU) - Summer 2025

 Allowable round-trip travel expenses to and from the summer program will be reimbursed up to $500 (“regular” tickets only, no first-class, etc.) per participant, subject to the Columbia University travel policy.
 Original receipts must be provided.

 6. Do I need health insurance?
+Are there other health requirements?

 Yes – Columbia will cover minimal care for health issues during the program.
 If necessary, enrollment in a COVID-19 testing program may be included.
+All participants must also submit proof of vaccination against MMR and a decision on the Meningitis vaccine.
+Additional details will be conveyed toward the start of the program.

 7. What will I be doing during the program?